dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 Elated, you quickly find an interesting dataset from [Roboflow](https://roboflow.com/) and finally trained a state-of-the-art (SOTA) YOLOv5 model to detect firearms from image streams.

 You ran through a quick checklist --
-+ Inference results, check ✅.
++ Inference results, checked ✅
-+ COCO metrics, check ✅.
++ COCO mAP, checked ✅
-+ Live inference latency, check ✅.
++ Live inference latency, checked ✅

 You're on top of the world.

 You can finally pitch the results to your clients next Monday.
-At the back of you mind, you imagined the clients' impressed looks on the astonishing feat.
+At the back of your mind, you imagined the clients' impressed looks on the astonishing feat.

 Finally, on the pitching day, just when you thought things are going in the right direction.
 One of the clients asked